Canon SX420 vs Panasonic FZ82

 It is notable that the FZ82 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

 The FZ82 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX420 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX420 and FZ82 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Panasonic FZ82 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Panasonic FZ82?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.